 In a large pan, heat olive oil until shimmery.
 Add tenderloin and cook on all sides until browned.

 Place tenderloin on foil in the baking pan.
 Sprinkle with thyme on all sides.
 Place pats of butter on top of tenderloin.
 Wrap in another layer of foil.

 Bake until an internal thermometer reads 150° at the thickest part of the meat.
 25-35 minutes.

 When pork is done, remove from oven and let rest at least 5 minutes to lock in the juices.

-Slice against the grain and serve with fig sauce.
+Slice against the grain and serve with balsamic fig sauce (recipe below).

 For the Sauce

-While the pork is cooking, place a saucepan over medium heat and melt butter.
+While the pork is cooking, place a skillet over medium heat and melt butter.
 Add shallot and cook until translucent.
 Add water and balsamic vinegar.
-Heat until reduced by about half and it is noticeably thicker.
+Heat uncovered until reduced by about half and it is noticeably thicker.*

 Add chopped figs and thyme.
 Stir until fully combined and figs have softened slightly.
 About 3 minutes.